SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tour Length: 2 hours

-Some of the items you will find include fresh baked breads, a variety of salads, French toast, scrambled eggs, bacon, home fries, herb crusted beef, ham with country mustards, and SO much more.
+The brunch buffet varies a bit throughout the year to allow for seasonal changes.
+Some of the items you will find include fresh baked breads, a variety of salads, French toast, scrambled eggs, bacon, home fries, herb crusted beef, ham with country mustards, and so much more.

-And, of course, their house champagne (as well as coffee, tea, water and soda).
+To drink, of course, their house champagne (as well as coffee, tea, water and soda).

 This is a really fun cruise and worth the extra money for a delightful experience.